top of page

 Video: CEPR-STEG Workshop (45 min) [Conference program]

-POLITICAL CONNECTIONS AND MISALLOCATION OF PROCUREMENT CONTRACTS - 2023 (R&R Journal of Development Economics)
+POLITICAL CONNECTIONS AND MISALLOCATION OF PROCUREMENT CONTRACTS - Journal of Development Economics (2024)

 With Javier Brugués and Samuele Giambra

-TAKE THE GOODS AND RUN: CONTRACTING FRICTIONS AND MARKET POWER IN SUPPLY CHAINS - 2023 (Submitted)
+TAKE THE GOODS AND RUN: CONTRACTING FRICTIONS AND MARKET POWER IN SUPPLY CHAINS - 2024 (R&R American Economic Review)

 bottom of page